 If the disease has come back very soon after the first treatment or after the use of chemotherapy and radiation therapy, more aggressive therapy may be recommended to increase the chances of keeping the disease in remission.
-This may include bone marrow/stem cell transplantation, which is described below.
-A chemotherapy combination like Ifosfamide (Cyfos, Ifex, Ifosfamidum) and vinorelbine (Navelbine) is typically used to shrink sites of recurrent disease before stem cell transplantation/bone marrow transplantation.
+This may include bone marrow/stem cell transplantation.
+A chemotherapy combination like ifosfamide (Ifex) and vinorelbine (available as a generic drug) is typically used to shrink sites of recurrent disease before a bone marrow transplant.

-Other, newer treatments that scientists are looking at including monoclonal antibodies, which are a type of targeted therapy (described above).
+Other, newer treatments that scientists are studying include monoclonal antibodies.
 Each monoclonal antibody is directed against a specific protein on the surface of cancer cells, and it does not affect cells that do not have that protein.
-Targeted therapies under study include rituximab (Rituxan) and brentuximab vedotin (Adcetris).
+Monoclonal antibodies being studied include rituximab (Rituxan) and brentuximab vedotin (Adcetris).
 It is important to talk with your child’s doctor about which treatment plan is best.